Quantum state testing beyond the polarizing regime and quantum triangular discrimination: Preliminaries

 Here, $\sigma_0$ corresponds to the regime that $\rho_0$ is ``larger than'' $\rho_1$ (where $\rho_0$ and $\rho_1$ are ``distinguishable'') and so does $\sigma_1$, whereas $\sigma_2$ corresponds to the regime that $\rho_0$ is ``indistinguishable'' from $\rho_1$.
-One can see this construction generalizes the proof of the classical counterparts (i.e.,~\cite[Claim 4.4.2]{Vad99}) to quantum distances.
+One can see this construction generalizes the proof of the classical counterparts, namely~\cite[Claim 4.4.2]{Vad99}, to quantum distances.